kessie2862/microverse-capstone-1/README.md

 I would like to thank Microverse for giving us a wonderful opportunity to realise our dreams.

-Kudos to (https://www.behance.net/adagio07) for the design
+Kudos to [Cindy Shin](https://www.behance.net/adagio07) for the great design.

 <!-- LICENSE -->